andi611/fairseq/examples/tera/README.md

 ## Speech Foundation Model Pre-training

-- For HuBERT pre-training, please see the instructions [here](https://github.com/andi611/fairseq/tree/master/examples/hubert) and example commands [here](https://github.com/andi611/fairseq/blob/master/examples/hubert/commands.sh).
-Note that [HuBERT: Self-Supervised Speech Representation Learning by Masked Prediction of Hidden Units](https://arxiv.org/abs/2106.07447) was originally proposed with the Fairseq implementation; no modification is needed.
+- For HuBERT pre-training, please see the [instructions](https://github.com/andi611/fairseq/tree/master/examples/hubert) and [example commands](https://github.com/andi611/fairseq/blob/master/examples/hubert/commands.sh).
+Note that [HuBERT: Self-Supervised Speech Representation Learning by Masked Prediction of Hidden Units](https://arxiv.org/abs/2106.07447) was initially proposed with the Fairseq implementation; no modification is needed.

-- For wav2vec 2.0 pre-training, please see the instructions [here](https://github.com/andi611/fairseq/tree/master/examples/wav2vec) and example commands [here](https://github.com/andi611/fairseq/blob/master/examples/wav2vec/commands.sh).
-Note that [wav2vec 2.0: A Framework for Self-Supervised Learning of Speech Representations](https://arxiv.org/abs/2006.11477) was originally proposed with the Fairseq implementation; no modification is needed.
+- For wav2vec 2.0 pre-training, please see the [instructions](https://github.com/andi611/fairseq/tree/master/examples/wav2vec) and [example commands](https://github.com/andi611/fairseq/blob/master/examples/wav2vec/commands.sh).
+Note that [wav2vec 2.0: A Framework for Self-Supervised Learning of Speech Representations](https://arxiv.org/abs/2006.11477) was initially proposed with the Fairseq implementation; no modification is needed.

 - For TERA pre-training, this directory contains the modified Fairseq pre-training code.
-TERA is a self-supervised speech foundation model from the paper [TERA: Self-Supervised Learning of Transformer Encoder Representation for Speech](https://arxiv.org/abs/2007.06028), originally not implemented with Fairseq.
+TERA is a self-supervised speech foundation model from the paper [TERA: Self-Supervised Learning of Transformer Encoder Representation for Speech](https://arxiv.org/abs/2007.06028), initially not implemented with Fairseq.

+Pre-trained checkpoints are available on [Google Drive](https://drive.google.com/drive/folders/1oUDZEdSjGATd-tJf_7Re-67HnBeoZ7NM?usp=sharing).

-The downstream evaluation process of these models are very similar, and one can also refer to the official [downstream doc](https://github.com/s3prl/s3prl/blob/main/s3prl/downstream/docs/superb.md) in S3PRL.
+The downstream evaluation processes of these models are very similar to each other; one can also refer to the official [downstream documentation](https://github.com/s3prl/s3prl/blob/main/s3prl/downstream/docs/superb.md) on S3PRL for a more detailed guide (data setup, preprocessing, config usage, etc).

 ## TERA Upstream Pre-training